sol-prog/FreeImage-OSX/README.md

 *sudo make install*

-The above will install FreeImage in /usr/local
+The above will install FreeImage in /usr/local.

+Compiling and linking with FreeImage can be achieved with:

+*clang++ -stdlib=libc++ your_program_name.cpp -lfreeimage*

 These modifications are provided under the same terms as FreeImage 3.15.4.